mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 It is not something you try to understand, but you have to put yourself in the heart of this compassion.
 In other words, you should put yourself in the vastness of the universe.
 You don’t know what it is.
 We can explain using lots of words, but practically, you don’t understand it.

 Sitting here, you don’t understand the total picture of the Twin Cities.
 You can understand in a sense; you can know the total picture of Twin Cities through a map, through teaching, through words, through your experience – you can understand it.
 But practically, if you really want to see the total picture of the Twin Cities, [then] right now, right here, you have to go up to the top of the [IDS tower].
 That’s it.
+(Transcriber’s Note: the IDS tower used to be the tallest building in downtown Minneapolis.)
 Is this something you have to think [about]?
 It’s not.
 Beyond [whether] you understand or don’t understand, you have to put yourself right there.
 This is first.
 [It’s an] emergency; you have to do it.

 For instance, here is the doan task: hitting the small bells and the big bells, and you have to chant the title of the sutra.
 Most of you don’t have experience [doing this], but you know what the doan task is: hitting the big bell, the small bell, and chanting.
 You believe it seems pretty easy: hitting the big bell here, the small bell here.
 It seems to be simple, you know, because you’re familiar with that doan task every day. *[A few people chuckle.]* Do you think [this] is real understanding of the doan task?
 Even though your head becomes huge, [and you become a] so-called intellectual, wonderful person: no way.
 If you do it, if you start to take care of the doan task, you’re really confused!
 You don’t know how to do it, even the simple one.
 Even though before you [are] doan, you understand the procedures: you remember [that] first you hit the bell, and big bell, and the three bells, and then next the small bell, et cetera.
 But if you start to do it, you’re confused!
 You completely forget the second bell, you completely forget the third bell, and then instead of hitting the big bell, you hit the small bell.
 And the Ino says, “Shhh!”
 You know? *[Laughter.]* Something like that.